ssayhan/Fake_News/README.md

 ### Data preprocessing:

-+ We started our journey with cleaning dataset.
++ We started our journey with cleaning the dataset.
 We replaced all “null’ values with ‘None’.

-+Then we moved stop words form our dataset with using ‘ stopwords’.
-After stopwords we recognize there are still words need to remove like ‘us’, ‘would’ etc. so we created custom stop words to remove them.
-To get better accuracy in ML.
++ Then, we moved stopwords form our dataset with using ‘ stopwords’.
+After removing the stopwords, we recognized that there were still words we needed to remove like ‘us’, ‘would’, etc., so we created custom stop words to remove them in order to get a higher accuracy in our Machine Learning Model.

 **Stopwords**
 <img width="1006" alt="stopwords" src="https://user-images.githubusercontent.com/77603561/187055919-159e7a47-1f9c-45b2-93d3-7b857f1c75ae.png">